clare-abreu/ocean_temperature_microbes/data/genericData/README.md

-This folder contains datasets formatted to be input into the functions in calc_WMCN_WMGR_functions.py.
+This folder contains taxa abundance datasets and metadata formatted to be input into the functions in calc_WMCN_WMGR_functions.py, and calc_plot_WMCN.py, which calls those functions.
 Information on these datasets is available in the manuscript's Methods section.
-The only datasets not available here are LMO and SPT, which are very large and available on Dryad (https://datadryad.org/stash/share/LLaE8Wv1Wmo6f0M0nlL7S7U2kIfdj1OH9LHfnmKv8mA ).
+The only datasets not fully available here are LMO and SPT, which are very large and available on Dryad (https://datadryad.org/stash/share/LLaE8Wv1Wmo6f0M0nlL7S7U2kIfdj1OH9LHfnmKv8mA ).
+The metadata for LMO and SPT are included here, but see Dryad to download the taxa abundance data.

 Nicknames used for the datasets in these files are: